 We have prepared a summary of scenarios exploring absolute survival benefit and potential risks in a variety of common chemotherapy.
 This is available here.

 Will you continue chemotherapy treatment (solid and haem cancers) for all patients in vulnerable groups (as defined by NICE guidelines)?

 Our clinical reference groups and UK Leadership Team work closely with the NHS, NICE, ESMO and other oncology and haematology associations to ensure that our revised chemotherapy protocols are aligned with national clinical guidelines for solid and haematological malignancies.

 We have therefore revised our protocols to include:

 Typically, how long does it take to start a course of treatment from referral?

 At GenesisCare we receive referrals from two main pathways:

-Wherever safe to do so, patients will have treatment delayed until after symptoms have resolved and isolation period is over.
+Wherever safe to do so, patients will have their treatment delayed until after their symptoms have resolved and isolation period is over.
 However, there will be occasions where it is clinically necessary for treatment to continue.